sofianefarkhani/projet-i3-sneaker/config/config-doc.md

 > talkative:

+Every option accepts a boolean.
 Activates messages in the terminal.
 Useful in debug.
-Multiple options are available, and they all accept a boolean.
+Multiple options are available:

 - processes: True
     To see the messages of the processes starting/ending